 Q: Does every student vehicle on campus need a permit?

 A: Yes, all student vehicles must have a valid parking permit in order to park on campus.
 Any vehicle parking anywhere on campus is required to have a permit.
-All students are encouraged to register their vehicle with Security, and the permit is integral to that registration process.
-The permit allows Security to assist locating the owner of associated vehicle should any event of emergency or issue of a concern with that vehicle develop on or off campus…
+All students are encouraged to register their vehicle with Campus Safety, and the permit is integral to that registration process.
+The permit allows Security to assist locating the owner of associated vehicle should any event of emergency or issue of a concern with that vehicle develop on or off campus.

 Q: How do I apply for a parking permit?

 A: The link is accessible online via logging in on Bates’ Garnet Gateway, and is found in the Accounting and Access section underneath the Security tab.
 Students will need their Bates ID to log-on and the vehicle’s registration information.
 It is important that the information is entered accurately to avoid issues with errors in the computer databases.
 Please note, in order to qualify for on-campus parking, the vehicle must be registered either to the student or a parent/family member.
 There have been some issues encountered with trying to connect with that link; the specific cause remains unknown.
 There are also computers available to students in the computer labs and library which have been tested to demonstrate they will connect, as well as at those in kiosk at Milt’s Lounge in Commons.
 Contact the Parking Coordinator if several attempts to go through Garnet Gateway are unsuccessful.
 (There may be a delayed response time while processing other permit requests already in a queue).

 *The College does not guarantee parking will be available.
 A permit is merely permission to park legally in one of the college lots.*